oldu73/doc/docs/microsoft/windows/1-windows-misc.md

 How to pause play of an animated gif:

-- Right click on gif file
+- Right click on gif file, saved on your computer
 - Open with an another application
-- Choose `Windows media player` from the list
+- Choose `Windows multi media player` from the list

 ---